May your days be merry and bright – and may all your holidays be safe.

 - Keep flammable objects at least three feet from heat sources.
 As with candles, keeping “stuff” away from heat sources (like space heaters, which cause 43 percent of home heating fires) can prevent fires.

 Christmas trees have gotten safer since the days when we used actual lit candles to decorate them, but they still cause about 160 home fires every year.

 You can minimize the chances that your evergreen will go up in flames by following these Christmas tree safety tips:

 - Pay attention to your wires.
 Forty percent of Christmas tree fires happen because of problems with electrical distribution or lighting equipment account for 34% of Christmas tree fires.
 If you’re not sure what counts as “too much,” read and follow the instructions on your lighting equipment and / or surge protector.

 - Keep trees away from heat sources.
 About a quarter of tree fires happen because the tree is too close to a heat source (fireplace, space heater, radiator, etc.).
 When you choose the perfect place for your tree, make sure it’s clear of things that get hot.

 - Keep it watered.
 In the event of fire, a watered tree burns much slower than a dry tree, which increases the odds that you’ll catch the fire and put it out before serious damage is done.

 - Get rid of it!
 A shocking **21 percent **of Christmas tree fires occur in December and January, a shocking 26% happen between February and November, possibly because trees still lingering by February are dry and more flammable.
 Avoid this fate for your tree by getting rid of it by mid-January.

 - Consider going fake.
 Fires aren’t the only risk Christmas trees present: they also cause allergic reactions in many people.
 As with candles, artificial trees can reduce your fire risk and save the sinuses of some of your loved ones.

-Whether you’re headed over the river and through the woods or up the turnpike, there’s a good chance you’ll travel to see family over the holidays, there are risks beyond coronavirus to be mindful of,
+Whether you’re headed over the river and through the woods or up the turnpike to see family over the holidays, there are risks beyond coronavirus to be mindful of,

 To increase the odds that your time away from your home doesn’t lead to any unplanned problems, follow these holiday travel safety tips: